lukaszlaba/tuxCalc/README.rst

 Changelog
 ---------

-kipsiCalc 0.0.1 (POC stage)
+textCalc 0.0.1 (POC stage)
   - POC version

 Description
 -----------

-testCalc xxxxx
+In daily engineer's work you sometimes need create simply or a bit more advanced calculations and embed them in to master report (which is Word, PDF or other format file). testCalc allow to create plain text including mathematical expressions.
+Math expressions are automatically updated.
+You can force expressions update manually or switch into to dynamic update as you write the text.
+So all you need to have your simple dynamic calculation report is just plain text so you can copy-past it where you need after all.

 Requirements
 ------------
-kipsiCalc is based on Python 3 and few non-standard Python library:
+textCalc is based on Python 3 and few non-standard Python library:

   - PyQt5 (https://www.riverbankcomputing.com/software/pyqt) - user interface
-  - Unum (https://pypi.python.org/pypi/Unum) - it is what make unit calculation possible
+  - Unum (https://pypi.python.org/pypi/Unum) - it is what make unit calculation possible (future feature)

 How to run it
 -------------